Getting to Know Your Neighborhood: Kenmore Square and Fenway

 1310 Boylston St.

-If you’re in the mood for a unique dining experience, check out the Citizen Public House and Oyster Bar’s family-style pig roast.
-Available for groups of 10 or more, the meal begins with assorted shellfish and ends with a slow roasted (for 14 hours) whole suckling pig.
-If pork isn’t your favorite, there are plenty of other options to choose from, including risotto and baked hake, which are available every night until 1 a.m.
+For a unique dining experience, check out the Citizen Public House & Oyster Bar’s family-style pig roast.
+Available for groups of 10 or more, the meal begins with assorted shellfish and ends with a slow-roasted (for 14 hours) whole suckling pig.
+If pork isn’t your favorite, there are plenty of other options, including shrimp with grits and Atlantic cod loin, available every night until 1:30 am.
 The tavern also carries more than 200 whiskeys, including a small number of hand-selected single barrels.
-Whiskey specials of the week are featured as well.

 Basho Japanese Brasserie